Updated: Sep 9, 2021

 Also for anyone who does achieve the required grades for Medicine (i.e. As & A*s) and was unlucky during clearing, this is not the end!
 Depending on how far you got in the process, you are still worthy of studying the degree.
-Take a gap year (which I had to do), retake any exams if you feel they would strengthen your application and reapply.
+Take a gap year (which I had to do), retake any exams if you feel they would strengthen your application, and reapply.
 See my blog post on what I did during my gap year here.

-So what medical schools are in Clearing?
+So what medical schools are usually in Clearing?

 For now, I would advise directly calling universities TODAY to find out if they are going to open Clearing tomorrow.

 If phone lines have closed, create a list of medical schools you really want to go to and their official websites.
-You will need to wake up early tomorrow and comb through these one by ones to see if they spontaneously open Clearing!
+You will need to wake up early tomorrow and comb through these one by one to see if they spontaneously open Clearing!